cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 * `Board.size` stores an integer representing the dimensions of the game board.
 Go games are played on a square grid, typically consisting of 19x19 intersections, but beginners sometimes play on smaller 9x9 and 13x13 boards.
 * `Board.current_color` stores an integer that identifies whose turn it is.
 Because the player with the black stones plays first, we initialize `this.current_color` to `Board.BLACK`.
 * `Board.board` is an integer matrix that stores which color stones occupy which spaces.
-Because the board starts empty, we initialze every cell to `Board.EMPTY`.
+Because the board starts empty, we initialize every cell to `Board.EMPTY`.
-* A game of Go ends when both players pass their turns consectutively.
+* A game of Go ends when both players pass their turns consecutively.
 If a player passes his turn, we set `Board.last_move_passed` so that if the next move is also a pass, we can detect that the game has ended.
 * When a player threatens his opponent, we set the flag `Board.in_atari` to true, so we can alert the player in danger.
 In Go, this is considered to be polite.
 * Finally, we set the `Board.attempted_suicide` flag if a user made an invalid move &mdash; one that would mean suicide for their piece.